WebDevAndy32/Filtering-Menu/README.md

 The backend will update a database.json file that is in turn sent to the frontend.

-frontend will be hosted on codepen and will filter selections based on brand, taste, type, caffeine, etc.
+Frontend will be hosted on codepen and will filter selections based on brand, taste, type, caffeine, etc.